Lori Anne Shaw, MS

-Lori Anne has served ACU’s Master of Arts in Conflict Resolution and Reconciliation Program as the practicum coordinator, and as a course facilitator in Negotiation and Mediation, Managing Conflict in Schools, Managing Conflict in the Workplace, Communication and Conflict Theory, and Advanced Mediation courses.
-Currently, she serves as assistant director of the program’s Conflict Resolution Residency Session – a five day, practice-based negotiation and mediation training.
+Lori Anne has served ACU’s Master of Arts in Conflict Management and Resolution program as a course developer, the practicum coordinator, and as a course facilitator in Negotiation and Mediation, Managing Conflict in Schools, Managing Conflict in the Workplace, Communication and Conflict Theory, and Advanced Mediation courses.
+She also served as co-trainer for program’s Conflict Resolution Residency Session – a five day, practice-based negotiation and mediation training, and the 40-Hour Basic Mediation Training.

 B.S., Psychology, Abilene Christian University, 2004